ShubhamTatvamasi/gpu-operator/nvidia-smi.md

 # nvidia-smi

-Deploy a pod requesting 1 GPU and keep it running so you can exec into it and run `nvidia-smi` interactively (repeated checks, `nvidia-smi -debug`, etc.):
+Deploy a pod requesting 1 GPU and keep it running so you can exec into it and run `nvidia-smi`:
 ```
 kubectl apply -f - << EOF
 apiVersion: v1